 Detention may be assigned to students for minor misconduct and attendance related infractions.
-Staff members have been instructed to write up a Referral on any students observed not following the rules in or outside the classroom.
-This referral is turned in to the office for the purpose of maintaining an accurate record and reminding students of their detention responsibility.
-Failure to serve detention is considered insubordination and will result in additional time, community service, and/or suspension.
+Students observed not following the rules in or outside the classroom are assigned detention and told by the adult when and where to serve this.
+When a student is assigned detention, he/she is expected to serve it.
+Failure to serve detention is considered insubordination and will result in additional detention time, community service, and/or suspension.